 Because Sesame Street's puppeteers work in very close quarters throughout much of the day, Carmen Osbahr—who operates Rosita—told The Hollywood Reporter that "We have a few rules here: Always deodorant, never onions."

 42. Puppeteering can be a dangerous job.

-Legendary puppeteer Caroll Spinney, who operated both Big Bird and Oscar the Grouch from 1969 to 2018, has shared a couple of war stories about what it's like for the folks standing behind the boards.
-In a 2015 interview with Bullseye, he revealed that he cannot see out of Big Bird's costume (he has a monitor he watches instead).
+Legendary puppeteer Caroll Spinney, who operated both Big Bird and Oscar the Grouch from 1969 to 2018, shared a couple of war stories about what it's like for the folks standing behind the boards.
+In a 2015 interview with Bullseye, he revealed that he could not see out of Big Bird's costume (he had a monitor he watched instead).
 He also shared some tales about the one time he almost caught on fire ... and the other time he did.
 He explained:

 "Suddenly I'm looking down inside [the costume] and I said, 'Something feels hot!'
 I looked down and I see an orange flame and it started getting long enough to go inside the suit, and I was like, 'Oh, my God.'
 I said, 'Hey, I'm on fire' ...
 One of the cameramen, Richie King, he saved my life.
 He went over and he patted the flame out with his hand."

 43. The show has regularly tackled some touchy issues.

 While Mr. Hooper's death is probably the most memorable incident of Sesame Street tackling a challenging issue for kids, it's hardly the only time.
 Over the years, the series has taught kids about racism, AIDS, and 9/11.